HOW TO CREATE A MINIMALIST FAMILY HOME FOR FAMILY NOT CLUTTER

 For example, if your spare bedroom or even living room doubles up as a home office, try to keep all your office stuff in one corner or along one wall.
 Make sure it’s all tidy and organised and doesn’t creep into the rest of the room!
 It makes it easier on the eye and helps keeps things organised and you’ll mentally get used to the idea that one area is for work and the other is for rest and relaxation.
 Hopefully you’ll also find it easier to separate out the two!

-Colour has quite a big impact on our emotions and you can read more about it if you do an internet search on the psychological effects of colour.
+Colour has quite a big impact on our emotions and you can read more about it if you do an internet search on the psychological and emotional effects of colour.

-Minimalist homes tend to have lots of neutral tones, pale and soft colours and a similar colour palette throughout.
+Minimalist homes tend to feature neutral tones, pale and soft colours and a similar colour palette throughout.

 This is intentional because these colours tend to emphasise the feeling of space, openness and emphasise flow and continuity through the rooms.